 Basically, depending on if you will rent a car during your stay on Maui, choose between Lahaina and Kihei.

 Maui is no exception in the Hawaiian Islands; luxury resorts’ choice to choose from is wide from coast to coast.
 If you can afford these fabulous locations’ budget, you can certainly afford to rent a car or take a taxi, so being right next to the dive centre is not the main criterion.

 Prices at resorts start around 400 USD a night, the price includes the resort fees, but you need to add the tax and tips.

 I didn’t stay, but I had brunch with my friend while on our West Maui road trip and found Kaanapali Beach’s location, just 10 minutes driving north of Lahaina, fabulous.
 If you’d like to stay in Kaanapali, you can book a room at:

 Guesthouses & small family-run hotels

 Guesthouses are usually my favourite options while travelling.
 However, finding something nice at a reasonable price is not easy on Maui.

 However, I was lucky to find the Lahaina Beach House on booking.com.
 The owner refurbished his grandma’s house into a cosy luxury hostel right on the beautiful beach of Lahaina.
 I stayed there for two nights, but I wished I had a few extra days there.
 Guyton was kind enough to keep my scuba diving bag before checking in while I was on my West Maui tour.
 I warmly recommend it!

 Hostels & dormitories

-Being an expensive destination, you could believe that there wouldn’t be any hostel on Maui.
+Being an expensive destination, it’s hard to believe there would be any hostel on Maui.
 But Maui is also a surfers’ destination hence affordable accommodation does exist too!
 However, all the hostels are in locations that require you to rent a car, so calculate your budget accordingly.

-On my arrival, I stayed a couple of nights in Wailuku, not far from Kahului Airport, as the hostel offered a complimentary airport shuttle and Road to Hana tours!
+On my arrival, I stayed a couple of nights in a hostel in Wailuku, not far from Kahului Airport.
+The hostel offered a complimentary airport shuttle and Road to Hana tours!
 You can either stay in dormitories for 50 USD a night or a private room for 115 USD a night (+ tax).